-Standard 11.1 indicates that newly attached garages should only be built at the front of a property if it matches the predominant garage location and orientation within the block.
+Standard 11.1 indicates that newly attached garages should only be built at the front of a property if they match the block's predominant garage location and orientation.
 Houses within this area were built with detached garages at the rear of the property.
-This design features a single side-loading garage next to a single-side loading carport.
-The garage and carport design is not compatible with the historic district's adjacent contributing buildings
+This design initially featured a single side-loading garage next to a single-side loading carport in front of the proposed home.
+The garage and carport design were incompatible with the historic district's adjacent contributing buildings.
+After the ARC meeting, the plan was changed to include an open carport facing the street in front of the proposed home.
+The updated design is less compatible than the original since the carport is now fully visible and facing the street.